bioinformaticsdotca/IDE_2023/module4/README.md

 ls cbw_demo_run
 ```

 You should see 35 pairs of files.
-Each pair of files is the data for a single sample.
+Each pair of files is the raw sequencing data for a single sample.
 The first half of the Illumina paired-end reads is stored in files ending in `_R1.fastq.gz` and the second half in `_R2.fastq.gz`.
-The samples are identified with _accession_ numbers like `ERR5338522`, a unique identifier of a sample that has been sent to a public database.
+The samples are identified with _accession_ numbers like `ERR5338522`, a unique identifier of a sample that has been deposited in a public database.
 You can view the contents of one of the data files by decompressing it and piping it to `head`:

 ```
 zcat cbw_demo_run/ERR5338522_R1.fastq.gz | head
 ```

-Ask yourself what the different lines in a FASTQ file mean.
-If you can't figure it out ask and instructor or on slack!
+*Question*: what do the different lines in a FASTQ file mean?
+If you can't figure it out ask an instructor or on slack!

 ## Running SIGNAL

 The analysis of SARS-CoV-2 sequencing data is complex and uses a number of different tools that are run sequentially in a _pipeline_.
 The pipeline we will use to analyze this data is called `SIGNAL`.
-First, we need to clone a copy of SIGNAL from github and then entire the directory this command creates:
+First, we need to clone a copy of SIGNAL from github and then enter the directory this command creates:

 ```
 git clone --recursive https://github.com/jaleezyy/covid-19-signal